bridgecrewio/python-hcl2/README.md

 # Notice

 This is a fork of the [Python HCL2](https://github.com/amplify-education/python-hcl2) repo by Amplify and is officially supported by Bridgecrew.
 We contributed as much as possible to the upstream project, but they are now deviating in a way, that pushing new changes upstream doesn't make sense anymore.

-# Bridgecrew Python HCL2
+## Python HCL2

 A parser for [HCL2](https://github.com/hashicorp/hcl/blob/hcl2/hclsyntax/spec.md) written in Python using [Lark](https://github.com/lark-parser/lark).
 This parser only supports HCL2 and isn't backwards compatible